jeniyat/WNUT_2020_NER/data/test_data_2020/Readme.md

 This folder contains the surprised test data for the WNUT-2020 shared task on "Entity Recognition over Wet Lab Protocols".

 Currently the data of this folder do not contain any gold labels.
 Here, all `*.ann` files are empty and the `*_conll.txt` files have all labels as 'O'.
-The gold labels for this dataset will be released after the evalauation period.
+The gold labels for this dataset will be released after the evalauation period closes.